Fabrizio-Caruso/CROSS-LIB/README.md

 - Install a POSIX environment if not already available.
 - Install "make" in your environment.
 - Install the required cross-compilers (see list of supported cross-compilers above).
-- Install the additional requirements for a given cross-compiler, e.g., CMOC and LCC1802 require a separate linker, some GCC targets require "ncurses".
+- [Only some compilers] Install the additional requirements for a given cross-compiler, e.g., CMOC and LCC1802 require a separate linker, some GCC targets require "ncurses".
 - Make sure they are either installed as described in the Makefile variables: Z88DK_PATH, CC65_PATH, CMOC_PATH, ACK_PATH, LCC1802_PATH, etc. or set these variables accordingly.
+- [Z88DK-only] Select the optimization level in Makefile by setting the variables:
+-- SCZZ80_OPTS ("-O3" for highest optimizations)
+-- ZSDCC_OPTS ("-SO3" for high optimizations, -SO3; "-SO3 --max-allocs-per-node200000" for extremely high and very slow optimizations)

 ### Compile all targets for a given cross-compiler
 Run "make [compiler name]_targets where the [compiler name] is of one these: